ajaynema/oc-ajay/README.md

 Project to play with openconfig and yang and learn the python and yang.
 Same time trying to make tool useful for automation and telecom and networking programmers.

+Fun:

+1. Understand the open config yang file - Done
+2. Generate the python classes - Done
+3. Use the python classes to generate the payload - Done
+4. Load the classes from json payload - Done
+5. Run Simulator
+6.  set and get from simulator using netconf client
+7.  set and get from simulator using  gRPC
+8. Notification from simulator
+9. Performance data from simulator
+10. Dynamic UI from Yang Files
+11. Data Storage for data
+12. Device management - "Low-Code"

 # Commands
 export PYBINDPLUGIN=`/usr/bin/env python -c 'import pyangbind; import os; print("%s/plugin" % os.path.dirname(pyangbind.__file__))'`